ethereum/hevm/doc/src/controlling-the-unit-testing-environment.md

 Since Hevm is an EVM implementation mainly dedicated to testing and exploration, it features a set of `cheat codes` which can manipulate the environment in which the execution is run.

-These can be accessed by calling into a contract (typically called `Hevm`) at address `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`, which implements the following methods:
+These can be accessed by calling into a contract (typically called `Vm`) at address `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`, which implements the following methods:

 - `function warp(uint x) public`
   Sets the block timestamp to `x`.